New Evidence Shows More Infant Deaths Were Linked to Inclined Sleepers

 Dangerous Products

 The American Academy of Pediatrics recommends that infants sleep alone, on their backs and unrestrained, on a firm, flat surface that is free of soft bedding and padded bumpers.
 However, inclined sleepers contradict these guidelines.
-They are not flat, their sidewalls and head support are made of soft bedding and they have restraint harnesses.
-Researchers have found that the inclined sleepers make it easier for babies to roll over onto their stomachs or sides with their faces pressed against the sleeper’s soft fabric, which suffocates them.
+They are not flat, their sidewalls and head support are made of soft bedding, and they have restraint harnesses.
+Researchers have found that inclined sleepers make it easier for babies to roll over onto their stomachs or sides with their faces pressed against the sleeper’s soft fabric, which suffocates them.

 Parents and Caregivers Should Be Alert

 Even though many of these products have now been recalled, several inclined products advertised for sleep, including naps such as Baby Delight Nestle Nook Portable Infant Lounger, which Kim Kardashian recently featured on her social media platforms, remain on the market.
-These products are also sold in secondhand marketplaces such as Facebook Marketplace and Craigslist.
+These products are also sold in secondhand marketplaces like Facebook Marketplace and Craigslist.
 Companies such as Chicco and Graco had not yet recalled their inclined sleepers.

 Source: https://www.consumerreports.org/child-safety/new-evidence-shows-more-infant-deaths-tied-to-inclined-sleepers-than-previously-reported/